+Q] Google Pay, started in India and has now become a global product that has taken off very well.
+How is it doing in India?
 When we entered the digital payments space, we set out with a mission to make digital payments simple.
 And since then, we have only gained more momentum with Google Pay.
 As of today, over 55 million people have downloaded Google Pay.
 More than 30 million people and businesses are actively using the app for digital transactions every month.
 Within 12 months of our launch in India, with Google Pay we had enabled over 860 million transactions — safely and securely.
 And since the launch of Google Pay, India’s monthly UPI transactions have grown 18X to 312 million in August, making India one of the world’s leading innovators in digital payments.

 Going forward, we will make Google Pay more useful by expanding the places users can transact, in-store and online.
 Including 2,000 online merchants and websites and over 15,000 retail stores in India.
 Users of Google Pay, are from more than 300,000 villages, towns and cities across India.

+Q] India has now become a video first market.
+What steps are you taking to leverage this trend further?
+How critical has YouTube been for Google’s growth in India?
+And what is the kind of audiences watching non-English videos on YouTube?
 About 230 million Indian language users are online today, looking at the web in the hope of discovering something new, find new opportunities, and enhance their lives.
 However, language has become a big barrier for them.
 This is where YouTube helps bridge that gap.
 Language content is a big driver of YouTube’s growth in India.

 YouTube today reaches 245 million unique users per month and our daily active viewers are growing at 100% YoY - which is huge.
 Today, 60% of our watchtime on YouTube comes from outside of the six largest metro areas.
 Audiences who crave content in their native Indian languages turn to YouTube because they can’t get that content elsewhere.

+Q] While there is incredible growth in online video, according to reports, last year globally advertisers dropped YouTube after ads reportedly showed up beside some inappropriate content… How do you safeguard advertiser interests in the time of programmatic advertising?
+How do you keep check on which videos can and cannot earn advertising revenue?
 We have partnered with our advertisers to make significant changes to how we approach monetization on YouTube with stricter policies, better controls and greater transparency.
 When we find that ads mistakenly ran against content that doesn’t comply with our policies, we immediately remove those ads.
 We are committed to working with our advertisers and getting this right.

+Q] How do you view the OTT space?
+How is YouTube Originals gearing up to navigate competition in the space?
 The Indian OTT market is expected to reach $5 billion by 2023.
 Research shows there is room for many types of OTT models such as SVOD (subscription-based platforms), AVOD (advertising-based platforms) and TVOD (transaction-based platforms) to succeed in the market.
 YouTube’s strength is that we are a video platform for everyone.
 And in India, YouTube’s combination of strong traditional and endemic creator content has proven to be very successful and appealing to Indian audiences across age groups and languages.
 We will continue to focus on supporting media partners and endemic creators develop more diverse content on our platform including Originals.

+Q] One of your biggest efforts has been to give users access to Google products in local Indian languages.
+Advertisers can now target users through local language ad solutions.
+You have also created Navlekha, a publishing platform for Indian local language publishers.
+What is the latest on this front, what more are you doing to push the agenda?
 Navlekha is a good example of our efforts in building many solutions that cater to the needs of Indian users.
 At Google, we have always been working to help assist publishers and as we were doing so we discovered that many of them, in fact an estimated 1,35,000 (almost 90% of all registered publishers) do not have a website.
 We wanted to make it simple and easy for publishers to publish content on the web without them needing any advanced computing knowledge.
 We leverage AI and OCR from Google to parse the document that the publisher wants to convert, presenting them with a selectable set of text and images that the publisher can simply drag and drop.
 We will also be enabling AdSense for these pages so that the publisher can monetize these pages in the future.
 Our goal is to help bring all offline publishers online irrespective of the language.
 Currently we are working with Hindi publishers but will soon be rolling out to other languages.

+Q] Starting Nov 1, Google Home is available in Hindi.
+What are your goals/projections for Google Home in India and how do you see India as a market for you Smart Products portfolio?
+When can we expect Google Home in other Indian languages?
 We have received an overwhelming response for both Google Home and Google Home Mini in India.
 In a very short span of time, Google Home Mini became the number one selling smart speaker in the second quarter of this year (Strategy Analytics).
 The Google Assistant on Google Home is already available in English and Hindi, and it will continue to get better.
 Over time, we will invest in extending its capabilities to more local languages and we will continue to add more features and integrate with even more exciting third-party apps and services.

+Q] What is your view of fake news going around on online platforms like yours and other social media platforms, and what are you specifically doing to ensure safety?
 Google has always been about helping people find the best information.
 Inaccurate information on social networks and the web is a concern for everyone.
 We don’t always get it right - but we’re continually working to improve our algorithms.